boardfish/dissertation/dissertation.md

 Escape rooms are physical, interactive experiences in which a group of participants must solve puzzles to escape a locked room, solve a mystery, or otherwise meet some goal in a particular timespan.
 The primary aim of this project is to build a tool for escape room maintainers.
 The original brief expressed intent to craft a networked solution for use within the escape room itself.
-Subsequently, this focus was changed by the literature review.
-The end product is a web application functioning as a social network between escape room maintainers and enthusiasts.
+Subsequently, this focus was changed by the literature survey, which concluded that implementation of technology inside escape games requires careful consideration.
+The end product is a web application functioning as a social network between escape room maintainers and enthusiasts, which meets requirements established by surveying and discussing with maintainers.
 This dissertation paper serves to document, and justify decisions made along, the process of development of this product.

 \begingroup
 \let\clearpage\relax \subsubsection*{COVID-19 Impact Statement}